celery/celery/README.rst

 - **Simple**

-    Celery is easy to use and maintain, and does *not need configuration files*.
+    Celery is easy to use and maintain and does *not need configuration files*.

     It has an active, friendly community you can talk to for support, like at our `mailing-list`_, or the IRC channel.